Thoreme

-As a precautionary measure, and in the absence of scientific data, this history does not allow us to use this contraception.
-To date, we have no scientific literature showing that daily exposure to body heat does not increase the risk of cancer in this testicle, which carries genetic alterations that already greatly increase it.
+As a precautionary measure, and due to a lack of scientific data, thermal contraception is not recommended for men with one or two undescended testicles.
+To date, we have no scientific literature showing that daily exposure to body heat does not increase the risk of cancer for testicles affected by cryptorchidism, which carry genetic alterations that already greatly increase the chance of cancer.

 Normally, the testicles form inside the fetal abdomen and descend into the scrotum during the final months of pregnancy.
 In the case of cryptorchidism, this descent does not occur completely, as the testicles carry serious genetic alterations, which can have consequences for health and fertility.
 The testicles may be located in the abdomen, in the inguinal canal, or at the entrance to the scrotum.